 REST is great, but it has many cons that are quite crucial in some cases.
 Let’s talk about them.

-To tackle the first problem with REST, which is the need for bi-directional communication, WebSocket was invented, which permits the server to initiate the communication, but the problem with it is that it doesn’t have the format.
+To tackle the first problem with REST, which is the need for bi-directional communication, WebSocket was invented, which permits the server to initiate the communication, but the problem with it is that it doesn’t have the structure.
 It just sends bytes and has no restrictions.

 If you are creating a Python application that works on the Rest architecture, you will need an HTTP client that can communicate with the server.
 In many cases, client libraries are made by a third party, mainly an independent developer.
 Using third-party libraries can expose your security, and your entire application will depend on a third party for communication.